 - 3) Have procedures to ensure food/drink is available to anyone who might forget lunch/snacks.
 4) Include personal care/assistance but cannot comprise the entirety of the service; however, participants cannot be denied Prevocational Services because they require the staff's assistance with toileting and/or personal hygiene.
-5) Include a review with staff and the ID/DD Waiver support coordinator for the necessity and appropriateness of the services, when a participant earns more than fifty percent (50%) of the minimum wage. - 6) Be furnished in a variety of locations in the community and are not limited to fixed program locations.
+5) Include a review with staff and the ID/DD Waiver support coordinator for the necessity and appropriateness of the - 6) Be furnished in a variety of locations in the community and are not limited to fixed program locations.